leopardracer/infernet-deploy/README.md

 #### Infernet Router:
 The Infernet Router REST server is configured automatically by Terraform.
 However, if you plan to use it, you need to understand its implications:
 > **IMPORTANT:** When configuring a heterogeneous node cluster (i.e. `0.json`, `1.json`, etc. are not identical), container IDs should be reserved for a **unique container setup at the cluster level, i.e. across nodes (and thus `.json` files)**.
-That is becuase the router uses container IDs to make routing decisions between services running across the cluster.
+That is because the router uses container IDs to make routing decisions between services running across the cluster.
 >
 > _Example:_ Consider nodes A and B, each running a single LLM inference container; node A runs `image1`, and node B runs `image2`.
 If we set `id: "llm-inference"` in both containers (`containers[0].id` attribute in `0.json`, `1.json`), the router will be **unable to disambiguate** between the two services, and will consider them interchangeable, _which they are not._ Any requests for `"llm-inference"` will be routed to either container, which is an error.
 >